-If the child is Being transported in this type of vehicle as specified in §747.5403(b) of this title (relating to What type of vehicle may I use to transport children?)
-Then the child must be secured in (5) Four years of age, weighs more than 40 pounds, and is less than four feet, nine inches in height; or five years through seven years of age, regardless of weight, and is less than four feet, nine inches in height (A) General purpose vehicle A forward-facing child safety seat, booster seat, safety vest or harness according to the manufacturer's instructions; (5) Four years of age, weighs more than 40 pounds, and is less than four feet, nine inches in height; or five years through seven years of age, regardless of weight, and is less than four feet, nine inches in height (B) Small school bus A properly fitting safety belt anywhere the child sits in the vehicle; (5) Four years of age, weighs more than 40 pounds, and is less than four feet, nine inches in height; or five years through seven years of age, regardless of weight, and is less than four feet, nine inches in height (C) Large school bus A safety restraint system according to vehicle manufacturer's instruction;
+Weight: If the child is Being transported in this type of vehicle as specified in §747.5403(b) of this title (relating to What type of vehicle may I use to transport children?)
+Then the child must be secured in [High] (6) 8 through 12 years of age, and is less than 4 feet,9 inches in height; or8 through 12 years of age and is 4 feet, 9 inches in height or taller, but cannot be properly secured by the lap and shoulder portions of the vehicle safety belt (B) Small school bus A properly fitting safety belt anywhere the child sits in the vehicle [High] (6) 8 through 12 years of age, and is less than 4 feet, 9 inches in height; or 8 through 12 years of age and is 4 feet, 9 inches in height or taller, but cannot be properly secured by the lap and shoulder portions of the vehicle safety belt (C) Large school bus A safety restraint system according to the vehicle manufacturer's instruction [High] (7) 8 through 12 years of age, can be properly secured by the lap and shoulder portions of the vehicle safety belt, and is 4 feet, 9 inches in height or taller (A) General purpose vehicle and small school bus A properly fitting safety belt anywhere the child sits in the vehicle

-If the child is Being transported in this type of vehicle as specified in §747.5403(b) of this title (relating to What type of vehicle may I use to transport children?)
-Then the child must be secured in (6) Four years through seven years of age and four feet, nine inches in height or taller (A) General purpose vehicle A booster seat according to the manufacturer's instructions or a properly fitting safety belt anywhere the child sits in the vehicle; (6) Four years through seven years of age and four feet, nine inches in height or taller (B) Small school bus A properly fitting safety belt anywhere the child sits in the vehicle; (6) Four years through seven years of age and four feet, nine inches in height or taller (C) Large school bus A safety restraint system according to vehicle manufacturer's instruction; (7) Eight years through 14 years of age (A) General purpose vehicle and small school bus A properly fitting safety belt anywhere the child sits in the vehicle; (7) Eight years through 14 years of age (B) Large school bus A safety restraint system according to vehicle manufacturer's instruction.
+Weight: If the child is Being transported in this type of vehicle as specified in §747.5403(b) of this title (relating to What type of vehicle may I use to transport children?)
+Then the child must be secured in [High] (7) 8 through 12 years of age, can be properly secured by the lap and shoulder portions of the vehicle safety belt, and is 4 feet, 9 inches in height or taller (B) Large school bus A safety restraint system according to the vehicle manufacturer's instruction [High] (8) 12 through 14 years of age (A) General purpose vehicle and small school bus A properly fitting safety belt anywhere the child sits in the vehicle; [High] (8) 12 through 14 years of age (B) Large school bus A safety restraint system according to vehicle manufacturer's instruction.